oconnerj/oconnerj.github.io/_posts/2022-03-26-the-cyborg-strategy.md

 * I/O operations
 * Return values

 Well-written code will likely be very careful about how these inputs and outputs flow through a unit, usually tending toward a functional style, but sadly not all code is well-written.
-Legacy, monolithic code very often tries to manipulate any state it can legally touch, all across the application, without any consideration to how those side-effects might affect anything else.
+Legacy, monolithic code very often tries to manipulate any state it can legally touch, all across the system, without any consideration to how those side-effects might affect anything else.
 This makes the proposition of trying to replace any given unit a daunting one.
 Often, it can feel impossible to unwind the various layers of dependencies a method might take.
 However, **it is possible**.
 You just have to be willing to accept some compromises and commit to a vision.
-And, in the spirit of _agile_, make sure each iteration is bringing its own value, because you never know when conditions will change and your vision will get shelved.
+And, in the spirit of agile, make sure each iteration is bringing its own value, because you never know when conditions will change and your vision will get shelved.

 ### Thought Exercise

-Let's take a close look at a fairly trivial example (**WARNING: intentionally bad code ahead**):
+Let's take a close look at a fairly trivial example.
+Pretend this code lives in a monolithic three-tier MVC service (**WARNING: intentionally bad code ahead**):

 ```csharp
 // This code is intentionally very bad in so many ways